makrai/notes/wu1609-google-nmt.md

       * flexibility of “character”-delimited models and the
       * efficiency of “word”-delimited models
   * beam search technique employs a length-normalization procedure and uses a
-    * coverage penalty, which encourages [the output sentence] to cover all the words in the source sentence.
-To directly optimize the translation BLEU
+    * coverage penalty, which encourages the output sentence to cover all the words in the source sentence
-  * we consider refining the models by using reinforcement learning, but ... the improvement in the BLEU scores did not reflect in the human evaluation.
+  * we consider refining the models by using reinforcement learning, but the improvement in the BLEU scores did not reflect in the human evaluation.
 On the
-* WMT’14 English-to-French and English-to-German benchmarks, GNMT achieves competitive results to state-of-the-art.
-Using a
+* WMT’14 English-to-French and English-to-German: competitive results to SOTA
   * human side-by-side evaluation on a set of isolated simple sentences, it reduces translation errors by an average of 60% compared to Google’s phrase-based production system